 Choristers Guild will publish my setting of “Here Is Love,” scored for 2-part choir, piano, and optional treble instrument.
 This tender setting of Robert Lowry’s beautiful tune “Here Is Love” may be used throughout the year, for services of dedication and devotion.
-This is scheduled to be published as part of Choristers Guild’s Spring 2021 release.
+This is scheduled to be published as part of Choristers Guild’s Fall 2021 release.

 Looking for some new additions to your Christmas choir repertoire?
 Consider these pieces: